Review · Crypto Exchange

 Where Binance wins

-Coin selection (500+ vs 30 to 510 on local exchanges), derivatives access (no local equivalent), fee structure for active trading, advanced platform features (APIs, algorithmic trading support, advanced order types), global liquidity on major pairs.
-For users whose strategy requires any of these, Binance is materially better than local alternatives.
+Coin selection (500+ vs 30 to 510 on local exchanges), derivatives access (no local equivalent), fee structure for active trading, advanced platform features, global liquidity on major pairs.

 Where local exchanges win

-AUSTRAC registration and AFCA access, PayID and Osko AUD on-ramp convenience, automatic ATO data-matching integration, Australian customer service hours with local context, cleaner SMSF and corporate trustee support, generally simpler user experience for first-time crypto buyers, Australian regulatory jurisdiction for disputes.
+AUSTRAC registration and AFCA access, PayID and Osko AUD on-ramp convenience, automatic ATO data-matching integration, Australian customer service hours, cleaner SMSF and corporate trustee support, generally simpler user experience for first-time crypto buyers.

 Practical recommendation